gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

    * **DevOps solution**: An iterative approach to value delivery is fundamental to success in the digital economy.
 Releasing updates and new features on a ‘small and often’ basis, then making further improvements based on customer feedback as required will ensure product development is closely aligned with actual user needs.

 #### 3. Relearning and Refactoring
-   * **DevOps solution**: Making work visible is a core tenet of DevSecOps, and one of the most effective ways to reduce relearning waste.
+   * **DevOps solution**: Making work visible is a core tenet of DevOps, and one of the most effective ways to reduce relearning waste.
 Conversations about work are more focused and effective, as are review and approval procedures.
 [Dominica DeGrandis’ Making Work Visible](https://www.amazon.co.uk/dp/B076BYZ6VN/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) is a great source of guidance for this.

 #### 4. Handoffs
-   * **DevOps solution**: Small, multiskilled, product-centric teams are central to DevSecOps ways of working.
+   * **DevOps solution**: Small, multiskilled, product-centric teams are central to DevOps ways of working.
 This eradicates siloed structures that necessitate multiple handoffs, and fosters better communication and collaboration between the people responsible for different parts of the process.

 #### 5. Delays
    * **DevOps solution**: Organizations often have complex webs of interdependencies between various teams and departments, making it difficult to predict (or control) how long any given task will take to complete.
 Mapping those dependencies and taking steps to streamline and simplify processes wherever possible delivers significant improvements to the overall timeline.